Swan/Quaver/README.md

 ## Features

 Although there are many games like this, **Quaver** offers many unique features and expands on the ideas of its predecessors that make it much different.
+It is also heavily inspired by a variety of our favorite rhythm games.

 * **Two Game Modes** - Play the game with 4 keys or challenge yourself with 7.
 Each game mode has separate global and country leaderboards to compete on.